violetlib/antdoclet/README.md

         @ant.task name="copy" category="filesystem"
         @ant.type name="fileset" category="filesystem"
         @ant.task ignore="true"
-  The name attribute specifies the name by which the task or type is typically defined (most likely in an `antlib.xml` file provided with the class library).
+  The `name` attribute specifies the name by which the task or type is typically defined (most likely in an `antlib.xml` file provided with the class library).
   Categories may optionally be used to avoid long task menus when the library contains a large number of tasks and types.
-  When `ignore` is true, the class will not be included in the documentation.
-This is useful for ignoring abstract classes or tasks/types that are not to be exposed in the docs.
+  When `ignore` is true, the class will not be included in the task or type menus.
+(The task or type may still be referenced in the descriptions of other tasks or types.)

 * The documentation of task/type attributes is extracted from the JavaDoc comment of the corresponding